 Lake Elmo Park Reserve hosts over 2,000 acres of preserved rolling hills, forest and prairie.
 There are 20 miles of hiking trails here, much of it on natural surfaces.

 Pine Point Regional Park (Stillwater)

 Pine Point Regional Park is a peaceful natural area with forest, lakes and marshes.
 There are 5 miles of multi-use trails here.
 If you love bird watching this is a great place for you, too!
-Unfortunately the Park’s web page doesn’t list both the summer and winter maps at the same time.
-But check back here when you need it.
+Here’s the summer trail map.

 St. Croix Bluffs Regional Park (Hastings)